-- 5 Lines – $125/mo ($150 discount)
+- 5 lines – $125/mo ($150 discount)

-It’s worth reinforcing here that this is not the high-speed 4G LTE stuff you might expect.
+It’s worth reinforcing here that this is not the all-out, high-speed 4G LTE stuff you might expect.
 Rather, you’ll find it’s capped at 3Mbps speeds.
 This may be more than sufficient for many of you, especially if you’re not primarily using your phone for watching streaming videos.